Three killed in clashes in Iraq after cleric's followers storm protest camp

 Followers of Sadr carrying pictures of the cleric marched to the central al-Haboubi square, where anti-government protesters have held a sit-in since 2019, after Friday prayers.

-They fire gunshots and threw petrol bombs at the protesters' tents, leading the protesters to fight back, the Reuters witness said.
+They fired gunshots and threw petrol bombs at the protesters' tents, leading the protesters to fight back, the Reuters witness said.

 A hospital source said the protesters died from bullet wounds.
-The clashes are still going on.
+The clashes were still going on on Friday evening.

+Haboubi square, where one of the worst killings of demonstrators took place last year and the last major protest site, had been cleared on Friday night by Sadr supporters, Reuters witness said, another major blow to anti-government protests that have largely lost steam in recent months.

+"Another massacre took place today... against the peaceful protesters using live ammunition.
+We ask the Sadrist movement and Sayyed Moqtada (al-Sadr) to stop this strife and stop their assaults against peaceful protesters," anti-government protester Mohannad al-Mansour said.

-(Reporting by Reuters Baghdad newsroom; writing by Amina Ismail; Editing by Angus MacSwan)
+(Reporting by Reuters Baghdad newsroom; writing by Amina Ismail; Editing by Angus MacSwan, William Maclean)

 ((amina.ismail@thomsonreuters.com; +20 2 2394 8114;))